cosminadrianpopescu/azul/README.md

 The other modes shortcuts are the same as for the `tmux` workflow shortcuts.

-After first installation, an `init.lua` file will be created in your config folder.
+After the first installation, an `init.lua` file will be created in your config folder.
 This will contain the `azul` workflow settings.
 If you want to use any of the other workflows, overwrite this file with any of the files in the `examples` folder.
 Of course, these example files are just a starting point.